 Your course of chemotherapy

 Procarbazine comes in capsules, so you can take it at home.
-Procarbazine is usually given with other chemotherapy drugs, but may also be given on its own.
+It is usually given with other chemotherapy drugs.
+But sometimes it is given on its own.

 Taking procarbazine capsules